chefury/Journal2025/February.md

 8. Saturday.
 A day as an architect.

 17. Monday.
 Sunny.
-A new week start. keep myself ,don't lost myself.
+A new week starts. keep myself together,don't lose myself.